AMG2001/GE_Eco_System/README.md

 - Eng / Amgad implemented qrcode scanning and handling scan the same qrcode multiple times .

+## 📅 15/05/2023 - “Contact Us Page Added” .

+- Eng / Hamdi  implemented  “Contact Us Page”
+  1. which Allow the user to contact us by chat us , email us and call us.
+  2. Allow the user message us.

 ## 📅 16/05/2023 - “Finish Qrcode scanning and storing transactions in Transaction Page”  .

 - Eng / Amgad implemented Saving qrcode on local storage and also showing it on transaction page .